Grady County Rural Water District #3

 oklahomacity.fbi.gov

-Rural Water Districts were created by Congress under Title 7 USC (Agriculture).
+Rural Water Districts were created by Congress under Title 7 U.S.C.
+(Agriculture).
 They are a federal subdivision of the USDA Rural Development Office.
-Rural water districts are therefore federal agencies.
-A rural water district is a non profit, non-stock corporation in order to qualify for federal grants allocated by the USDA, OWRB, ORWA-RIG and ASCOG-REAP.
+They are also a state subdivision under 82 O.S.
+Chapter 18.
+Rural water districts are therefore government agencies.
+A rural water district is also a nonprofit under Title 18 for tax exemption; it does not fall under 501 IRS status.
+The Oklahoma Rural Water Association is contracted to the Rural Development Office to provide insurance, legal consultation, grants, training and assistance to rural water districts at little to no cost.
+A RWD qualifies for grants allocated by the USDA, OWRA and ASCOG-REAP.
 It is a locally controlled water utility that is not regulated by the Corporation Commission or the County Commissioner.
 There is no oversight or regulating authority over any rural water board in Oklahoma.
 The only agency that can investigate rural water districts for public corruption or color of law violations is the FBI.
-If ANYONE has had their water disconnected FOR LIFE or if you have had your Constitutional Rights of Free Speech or Due Process violated, please report it to the FBI.
+If ANYONE has had their water disconnected FOR LIFE or if you have had your Constitutional Rights of Due Process violated, please report it to the FBI.

 Council for the Inspector General on Integrity and Efficiency